 You hear a podcast and a person says how they’re not going to regular supermarkets any more and only purchasing from small, organic, zero waste, walkable distance, zero emissions shop.

 Trust me I get it, this has happened to me and to so many others I know.
-I also completely understand how many people have gone beyond just eating and purchasing vegan products to taking into account many other ethical concerns (i.e. the sourcing of ingredients, worker compensation and rights, how wasteful a company is, how sustainable it is, equal rights and equal pay in corporations, etc.) and want to proudly share and talk about it, just like you might be proud of that beautiful icing job you did with that vegan cupcake you just baked.
+I also completely understand how many people have gone beyond just eating and purchasing vegan products to taking into account many other ethical concerns (i.e. the sourcing of ingredients, worker compensation and rights, how wasteful a company is, how sustainable it is, etc.) and want to proudly share and talk about it, just like you might be proud of that beautiful icing job you did with that vegan cupcake you just baked.

 Many big corporations do have many ethical concerns that go beyond what ingredients are in a product, and many small companies are dying and deserving of your business too, so what should we do?